Patrice Rushen

 August 2004 sessions at the Henry Mancini Institute.

-A classically trained pianist, Rushen has spent a lifetime honing
+A classically trained pianist, Rushen has spent

-by the music industry when her adult contemporary CD, “Signature”,
+honoured by the music industry when her adult contemporary CD, “Signature”,

 received a Grammy nomination.
 The CD also received an NAACP Image